Building and Demolition Permits*

 • Major renovations

 Some smaller projects, such as interior painting, basic repairs and the construction of structures of limited significance may not require a permit.
-However, it is best to always check with the ISD department.
+However, exterior changes - including paint colors – should align with the established guidelines, which are:

 Why do I need a building or demolition permit?